 You'll also need some tubes.
 Our Plastic & Conehead Assortment is a great way to get started.
 We have an extensive selection of tubes available.
 Please follow this link to see our entire range of tubes.
-And, Our Tube Fly Demo is also very helpful.

 Q. How does the rotary feature of my HMH vise work?

 A. When the cam lever is locked into position (as when holding a hook), the vise head can be rotated 360 degrees in either direction by twirling the cam lever with your finger.
 Use the brass locking ring to adjust how freely the vise will rotate.

 Q. How do I adjust my vise for different hooks sizes?